First Scripture, in the form of the “JESUS” film, fuels hunger for the Word of Life.

 In 2005, for the first time ever, the Gamo people of the Ethiopian highlands heard the story of Christ in the Gamo language through the “JESUS” film.
 Watch their reaction:

-They were not “watching a movie,” but experienced Jesus speaking their language as He shared His story with them.
+They were not simply watching a movie; they experienced Jesus speaking their language as he shared his story with them.

 Seven years later, the New Testament was completed in print and audio format, and the entire community turned out to celebrate.

 The Gamo language was part of what we call a cluster project, with translation going on simultaneously in three languages from that region.
 The others were the Dawro and the Gofa.
-Since people received print and audio versions of the New Testament wonderful things have happened.
+Since people have received print and audio versions of the New Testament, wonderful things have happened!

-The evangelists reported this precious woman told them, “Really, really, I never heard the Holy Word of God in my mother tongue before.
+“Really, really, I never heard the holy Word of God in my mother tongue before.
 This is the first time.
 There is something burning in my heart like a flaming fire.
 I feel so happy.
-So, I agree with you to believe in the name of Jesus Christ as my personal savior—He who gave me His living water in my mother tongue, so much more than the water I gave you to drink.”
+So, I agree with you to believe in the name of Jesus Christ as my personal savior—he who gave me his living water in my mother tongue, so much more than the water I gave you to drink.”

 People’s lives transform when they encounter God through His Word.
 In this case, it started with the “JESUS” film, which opened the door to accelerate Bible translation for those who speak these three languages.